open-rmf/rmf_demos/README.md

     ros2 topic pub -1 /fire_alarm_trigger std_msgs/Bool '{data: false}'
     ```

-## Task Dispatching in RMF
+## Task Dispatching in Open-RMF
 ![](../media/RMF_Bidding.png)

-In RMF version `21.04` and above, tasks are awarded to robot fleets based on the outcome of a bidding process that is orchestrated by a Dispatcher node, `rmf_dispatcher_node`.
+In Open-RMF version `21.04` and above, tasks are awarded to robot fleets based on the outcome of a bidding process that is orchestrated by a Dispatcher node, `rmf_dispatcher_node`.
 When the Dispatcher receives a new task request from a UI, it sends out a `rmf_task_msgs/BidNotice` message to all the fleet adapters.
 If a fleet adapter is able to process that request, it submits a `rmf_task_msgs/BidProposal` message back to the Dispatcher with a cost to accommodate the task.
 An instance of `rmf_task::agv::TaskPlanner` is used by the fleet adapters to determine how best to accommodate the new request.
 The Dispatcher compares all the `BidProposals` received and then submits a `rmf_task_msgs/DispatchRequest` message with the fleet name of the robot that the bid is awarded to.
 There are a couple different ways the Dispatcher evaluates the proposals such as fastest to finish, lowest cost, etc which can be configured.

 Battery recharging is tightly integrated with the new task planner. `ChargeBattery` tasks are optimally injected into a robot's schedule when the robot has insufficient charge to fulfill a series of tasks.
 Currently we assume each robot in the map has a dedicated charging location as annotated with the `is_charger` option in the traffic editor map.